Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 });
 ```

-The following screenshot was my payload that I used to exploit the SQLi vulnerability in `xark` and modify the `WHERE` statement to query using a column called `message` (the value of the message with the flag in a different column is provided in the source code) by setting the type to an `Object`. **Knex.js does not reject `Objects` or `Array` variables that get inserted into SQL queries and builds a valid query that alters columns that are queried!**
+The following screenshot was my payload that I used to exploit the SQLi vulnerability in `xark` to modify the `WHERE` statement to query using a column called `message` by setting the type to an `Object`. **Knex.js does not reject `Objects` or `Array` variables that get inserted into SQL queries and results in a valid MySQL query!**

 ![](./images/xark-payload-by-msg.png)